Tirzepatide 2.5mg Starting Dose: What to Expect Week by Week

 4 weeks

-mandatory duration at 2.5mg before escalating to 5mg per FDA labeling
+mandatory at 2.5mg — the FDA-required adaptation phase before escalation to 5mg

 1–2 kg

-typical weight loss at 2.5mg over 4 weeks — appetite suppression begins before full effect
+typical weight loss during the 2.5mg phase — appetite suppression starts before full effect

 31%